ezchx/MyNews/README.md

 User interface:
 •	User clicks on an article
-•	Article keywords are stored in user profile
+•	Article keywords are stored in user's profile
-•	Collaborative profiles are generated using KNN
+•	A custom collaborative profile is generated using KNN
-•	Subsequent searches are based on custom collaborative profiles
+•	Subsequent searches are based on the user's custom collaborative profile